riok/mapperly/docs/docs/configuration/flattening.md

 ```

 :::info
 The nested members have a lower priority than all immediate members of the source object.
 E.g. if both the `Car` and the `Engine` classes in the preceding example contained an `Id` property, the `CarDto.Id` property would be mapped from `Car.Id`.

-Similarly, the [automatic flattening](#flattening-and-unflattening) has precedence over the nested members: `CarDto.EngineId` would be mapped from `Car.Engine.Id` rather than `Car.Engine.EngineId` if `Engine` contained both.
+Similarly, the [automatic flattening](#flattening-and-unflattening) has precedence over the nested members:
+`CarDto.EngineId` would be mapped from `Car.Engine.Id` rather than `Car.Engine.EngineId` if `Engine` contained both.
 :::

 :::warning
 If multiple `MapNestedProperties` are defined that contain members that match to the same member on the target object, no guarantees are made as to which source member is chosen.
-In such a case we therefore recommend explicitly defining the expected property mapping using a `MapProperty` attribute.
+In such a case it is therefore recommended to define the expected property mapping explicitly using a `MapProperty` attribute.
 :::

 ## Experimental full `nameof`